pirocorp/Block-Chain-Based-Payment-System/README.md

 - Update balance for every transaction.
 - All transaction fees goes to system account.
 - Notification must be signed.
-- gRPC method for gething parth of block chain.
+- gRPC method for gething part of block chain.